ghc-proposals/ghc-proposals/manifestoes/extensions.rst

   editions, error messages suggest opting into one of these bundles, rather than suggesting individual extensions.

+  The bundles described below are all just combinations of existing language extensions and warnings.
+I expect that bundles will remain as such (though it's conceivable that we might imagine language features that do not get their own extension, just a spot in a bundle).
+It's also conceivable that the bundles will evolve to encompass more expressive power (such as controlling optimization flags or the meaning of ``import Prelude``).

 - When printing out the namne of a warning flag as part of a warning, we also include any bundle that also controls the warning.

 Detailed specification
 ~~~~~~~~~~~~~~~~~~~~~~

+The text above defines language editions generally.
+This section
+instantiates the general design with some specifics.
+These language
+editions affect language features (as described by extension name or
+warning flag in the chart below), as well as error messages (not described
+in any detail).
+They do not affect other aspects of GHC.

 The chart below classifies all current extensions and warnings.